Azerbaijani president, German chancellor hold expanded meeting (PHOTO) (UPDATE)

 Trend:

-Following the official welcome ceremony, President of Azerbaijan Ilham Aliyev and Federal Chancellor of Germany Angela Merkel held a meeting in an expanded format with the participation of delegations.
+Following the official welcome ceremony, President of the Republic of Azerbaijan Ilham Aliyev and Federal Chancellor of the Federal Republic of Germany Angela Merkel held a meeting in an expanded format with the participation of delegations.

 The president of Azerbaijan and the German Federal Chancellor made speeches at the meeting.